Non-text Content

 - 1.4.3

-Text needs to have high contrast (4.5:1 or 3:1), because it has to be readable for everyone everywhere.
+Text has high contrast (4.5:1 or 3:1) to be readable for everyone everywhere.

 - Color